 There are over 100,000 fires in buildings every year in the UK

-Although installing fire extinguishers and fire alarms may feel like an expense you just don’t need as a business, office fires are actually a lot more common than you may think.
+Although installing fire extinguishers and fire alarms may feel like an expense you just don’t need as a business, office fires are a lot more common than you may think.
 According to the Office of National Statistics, over 100,000 fires are reported in the UK every single year.
-This is why the strict set of regulations set out by the UK Government exist!
+This is why the strict set of regulations set out by the UK Government exists!

 Fires cause an average of 500 fatalities annually

 Whether operating a dangerous construction site with lots of machinery or a tech-based start-up in a snug little office, as an employer, it is your responsibility to keep your staff members safe when at work.
-And, when learning that fires take an average of 500 lives annually in the UK, you will no doubt want to make your place of work as ‘fire safe’ as possible.
+And, when learning that fires take an average of 500 lives annually in the UK, you will no doubt want to make your place of work as ‘fire-safe’ as possible.

 Annual Fire Risk Assessments are a legal obligation

 Think that Fire Risk Assessments are discretionary?
 Think again!
-Conducting annual Fire Risk Assessments on your business premises is actually a legal obligation, with your company’s ‘Responsible Person’ needing to record their findings as proof the assessment has been conducted.
+Conducting annual Fire Risk Assessments on your business premises is a legal obligation, with your company’s ‘Responsible Person’ needing to record their findings as proof the assessment has been conducted.
 An emergency plan will need to be made off of the back of this.